 Comintelli respects and protects the privacy of the people visiting our website and sharing their information with us.
 Therefore we want to inform you how your personal information is collected and what we do with it.
 Personal information is any information that identifies you or would enable someone to contact you, which may include your name, email address, phone number and other non-public information that is associated with such information.

-The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.
-Comintelli expects to to be completely GDPR compliant in time before the regulation is applied on 25th May 2018.
-Read more about what this means for Comintelli here: https://comintelli.com/2018/02/08/road-to-gdpr/
+The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and is designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.
+Comintelli is completely GDPR compliant.

 Collection of Data

 You can use our website without leaving any personal details.
 You are not required to leave any personal information as a condition for using the website, except for when we need your contact details to send you information that you have requested.
 We only collect personal details that you leave us when you register, fill out a form, send us emails, ordering products or services, making requests, order material, or in other similar situations when you have made the choice to leave us your details.
 Your contact details may also be transferred to certified Comintelli partners elsewhere in the world and by providing us with personal information, you consent to this transfer.
 We will only use your information to send you occasional newsletters and/or information that you have requested.
 You may unsubscribe at any time.

 Our website may be tracked and analyzed using analytics- and optimization tools.